3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 to our group.
 The only potential cost the camera could pose is if we find the Intel® RealSense™ F200 camera to be unusable and we have to use a camera that the UCF Games Research Group does not already have in their possession.
-They also have a Microsoft Kinect, Microsoft Hololens, and an HTC Vive.
+They also have a Microsoft Kinect, Microsoft HoloLens, and an HTC Vive.

 ## Working Area
 The UCF Games Research Group has an office space with computers, cameras, and